gitfrid/CzechFOI-DRATE/README.md

 To assess how different vaccine dose assignment strategies affect estimated hazard ratios (HRs) for mortality and test Bias adjustment.

 Methods
-Time-varying Cox regression was used to compare mortality risk between vaccinated and unvaccinated individuals under three scenarios:
+Time-varying Cox regression was used to compare mortality risk between vaccinated and unvaccinated individuals under four scenarios:
-All three simulated with random homogen and constant death probability for the whole population.
+Except Case 1A (Real World), all were simulated assuming a random, homogeneous, and constant death risk across the whole population.

     Case 1A: Real-world Czech FOI data (death must follow dose - real world) Uses the Czech freedoem of information request raw dataset Vesely_106_202403141131.csv